weight loss help arthritis

 Strength training of the upper limbs is advised.
 “They can carry weights of 2 to 3 kg if they don’t have major deformities in their hands.
 They can use dumbbells and do weight training,” she adds.
 When it comes to nutrition, Dr. Chethana recommends focusing on portion control and following a Mediterranean diet.
 “Any low-fat, low-calorie meal should be eaten alongside more protein from vegetarian sources or lean meats.
 Red meat should be avoided,” he said.

 Also, some types of fish rich in omega-3 fatty acids which have anti-inflammatory effects should be consumed.
-In addition to colorful fruits and vegetables, olive oil also helps manage arthritis on a weight loss journey.
+In addition to colorful fruits and vegetables, olive oil also helps manage joint inflammation on a weight loss journey.
 During this transformation, Dr. Chethana says weight loss can be extremely slow in severe cases of arthritis.
 “Most people are reluctant to start exercising.
 It takes a lot of motivation and hard work from doctors and family members,” he says.

 However, if a patient manages to lose 5-10 percent of their body weight, the amount of pain will decrease by 20-30 percent, which can happen as early as 3-4 months.